blackchip-org/lfs-rpm/README.md

 - `%discard_docs`: When building the temporary toolset, it isn't necessary to keep any generated documentation.
 This macro removes those files and that helps keep the build images a bit smaller.
+- `%discard_locales%`: Also used when building the temporary toolset but for discarding additional locale files.
 - `%remove_info_dir`: When info documentation pages are generated, the `/usr/share/info/dir` file usually gets updated.
 This cannot be done at build or install time because multiple RPMs cannot "own" the same file.